Soft Sourdough Dinner Rolls

 Here are a few ways to modify this recipe if needed.

-- bread flour - All-purpose can be substituted for bread flour.
+- Bread flour - All-purpose can be substituted for bread flour.

 Equipment needed